spynejs/spyne/README.md

 Spyne is based on the [*Data Context Interaction*](https://en.wikipedia.org/wiki/Data,_context_and_interaction) pattern, where ViewStreams renders the proper *Context* of the app by broadcasting *Interactive* events that affect the *Data*, which cycles back to ViewStreams resyncing the site to the expected *Context*.

 ### Feedback
-Spyne was just released as an open source project in May 2019, and any feedback would be greatly appreciated!<br>
+Spyne was just released as an open source project in May, 2019, and any feedback would be greatly appreciated!<br>
 To suggest a feature or report a bug: https://github.com/spynejs/spyne/issues

 Created by [Frank Batista](https://frankbatista.com)